brimdata/zed/docs/language/overview.md

 its rich, [super-structured](../formats/README.md#2-zed-a-super-structured-pattern)
 type system to perform core aspects of data transformation.
-In a data model with nesting and multiple scalar types (such as Zed or JSON), shaping includes converting type of leaf fields, adding or removing fields to "fit" a given shape, and reordering fields.
+In a data model with nesting and multiple scalar types (such as Zed or JSON), shaping includes converting the type of leaf fields, adding or removing fields to "fit" a given shape, and reordering fields.

 While shaping remains an active area of development, the core functions in Zed